handtrixx/dolf/README.md

 - Mouse Driver
 - Creative Labs Soundblaster 16 sound card at IRQ 7, DMA 5

-So, an amazing machine on the level of year 1993
+So, an amazing gaming PC on the level of year 1993

+## Quickstart

+Dolf tries to make you start of MS-DOS in Wolf as easy as possible.
+If you are missing images of your games/applications, you either have to create image files from the installation discs you still have, or can maybe find them at a location like archive.org.

-#### 1. Edit Wolf Config file
+### 1. Edit Wolf Config file
 ```toml
 [[apps]]
 start_virtual_compositor = true